inkysea/vmware-vrealize-automation/README.md

 ## Deployment Parameters

-   The JSON for parameters can be determined by looking at the JSON blueprint template from vRA.
-The template for a blueprint can be viewed by running a build job and looking at the console output or using the vRealize cloudclient.
-   See below for the JSON blueprint logged to the build console.

    A note about Deployment configuration parameters:

    The format of your configuration JSON will depend on your selection of the "Request using Blueprint Template" option.